emarsden/dash-mpd-rs/README.md

 ## Limitations / unsupported features

-- Dynamic MPD manifests, that are used for live streaming/OTT TV
+- We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV
 - Encrypted content using DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE)
-- XLink with actuate=onRequest
+- No support for XLink with actuate=onRequest semantics

 ## Usage